akhaiat2/poetrygenerator/README.md

 # poetrygenerator
 Program that generates poetry along with an image associated with the poem.
 Inspired by Raymond Queneau's work Cent Mille Milliards de Poèmes with associated images.

-This program uses the Poemist API, Google Images API, DOM API alongside Javascript, CSS, and HTML.
+This program uses the Poemist API, Pexels Images API, DOM API alongside Javascript, CSS, and HTML.